 At the very least, today most people believe in the intellectual capital that can be accumulated with an effective knowledge management system.
-As such, knowledge management remains among the top priorities for customer service and support leaders in 2022, which isn’t surprising considering how knowledge creation benefits knowledge retention and knowledge transfer.
+As such, knowledge management was among the top priorities for customer service and support leaders in 2022, which isn’t surprising considering how knowledge creation benefits knowledge retention and knowledge transfer.

 It’s useful to frame knowledge management as its own field, akin to sales or marketing, rather than a distinct product or service.
 As with any discipline, knowledge management has evolved.
-But the core purpose remains the same: capture, distribute, and effectively use knowledge, to paraphrase scholar and subject-matter expert Thomas Davenport.
+But the core purpose remains the same: capture, distribute, and effectively use existing knowledge, to paraphrase scholar and subject-matter expert Thomas Davenport.

 Of course, any discussion about evolving the definition of knowledge management ought to include a definition of knowledge.
 Here’s one definition based on the many attempts that preceded it, from Plato to Mary Adams Oleksak:

 “Knowledge is a human capacity to take action under conditions of uncertainty.”

 That stuff between the ears, as Peter Drucker put it so long ago.

 Knowledge Types: Explicit Knowledge, Implicit Knowledge, and Tacit Knowledge